OgbonnaBlessed/books/README.md

 ## Features

-- *Dynamic Carousel:* Displays the latest and trending books with their titles and descriptions.
+- *Dynamic Carousel:* Displays the latest and trending books with their titles, authors, quotes and descriptions.
 - *Search Functionality:* Allows users to search for books by title or author.
 - *Category Filtering:* Users can filter books by categories like Trending, Best Sellers, and Deals for Today.
 - *Quantity Selector:* Users can select the quantity of each book before adding it to the cart.
-- *Wishlist:* Toggle the heart icon to add or remove books from the wishlist.
+- *Wishlist:* Users can add books to their wish list by toggling the heart icon to add or remove books from the wishlist.
-- *Cart Management:* Easily add books to the cart, with the option to update quantities or remove items.
+- *Cart Management:* Users can easily add books to the cart, with the option to update quantities or remove items.
 - *Responsive Design:* Optimized for both desktop and mobile devices.

 ## Demo